TensorTeacher/bittensor-mining-tutorial/README.md

 # bittensor-mining-tutorial

 Welcome to the `bittensor-mining-tutorial` repository by TensorTeacher!

-This repository is specifically designed for individuals new to mining on Bittensor.
-Here, you will find comprehensive tutorials and scripts to help you get started with mining on the Bittensor network.
+This repo show you how to start mining on Bittensor using a center-endpoint, meaning that all queries to your miners get forwarded to one central endpoint, for increased scalability and customizability.

 ## Tutorial